College of Health and Human Services

 - The mechanisms of instruction provide opportunities for a range of experiences in substantive areas of interest to students and of importance to society.

-- The curriculum focuses on problem-solving and strength-enhancing experiences that involve the classroom, the learning resources laboratory, and field experience.
+- The curriculum focuses on problem-solving and strength-enhancing experiences that involve the classroom and field experience.

 - Excellent library and technology resources make social work students effective users of social science information.